thecloakproject/lanchat/README.md

 * Clients should call `os.Exit(1)` when they disconnect from the server

+* Decide whether to merge LanChat, MailChat, and/or CloakCast into CloakChat

-* Create crypto helper repo for thecloakproject
+* Create crypto helper repo

   * Add AES{EncryptDecrypt}Bytes, PadBytes